-POSITION: Professor; Dean of School of SSP - School of Social Sciences and Professions
+POSITION: Professor of Organizational Studies; Dean of School of SSP - School of Social Sciences and Professions

 DEPARTMENT: School of Social Sciences and Professions